 \end{theorem}

-Moreover, both theorems remain true for isomorphic embeddings and some other model-theoretic interrelations (see \cite{Goranko,Saveliev,Saveliev(inftyproc)}).
-It was shown in~\cite{Saveliev Shelah} that Theorem~\ref{modelFET} does not hold for elementary embeddings, moreover, the ultrafilter extensions of a~model and an its elementary submodel can be even non-elementarily equivalent.
+Both theorems remain true for isomorphic embeddings and some other model-theoretic interrelations (see \cite{Goranko,Saveliev,Saveliev(inftyproc)}).
+On the other hand, it was shown in~\cite{Saveliev Shelah} that Theorem~\ref{modelFET} does not hold for elementary embeddings, moreover, the ultrafilter extensions of a~model and its elementary submodel do not need to be elementarily equivalent.

-Theorem~\ref{modelFET} is actually a~partial case of a~much stronger result of~\cite{Saveliev}, called the Second Extension Theorem in~\cite{Saveliev(inftyproc)}.
+Theorem~\ref{modelFET} is actually a~particular case of a~much stronger result of~\cite{Saveliev}, called the Second Extension Theorem in~\cite{Saveliev(inftyproc)}.
 To formulate this, we need the following concepts introduced in~\cite{Saveliev}.